esphome/esphome-docs/components/wifi_now.rst

-This is just a basic example, in the case of a binary sensor use the `wifi_now.inject action < _wifi-now_inject_action>` to trigger an event to avoid issues with timing and packet loos.
+This is just a basic example, in the case of a binary sensor use the `wifi_now.inject action < _wifi-now_inject_action>` to trigger an event to avoid issues with timing and packet loss.

 .. _wifi-now_configuration_variables: